ncode/logix/README.md

 concurrency using tcp remote syslog.

-logix queues your log events on any AMQP Server and you can easy setup your greylog2 server to consume this queue and index your logs on demand.
+logix queues your log events on any AMQP Server and you can easy setup your <a href="https://github.com/Graylog2/graylog2-server">greylog2-server</a> to consume this queue and index your logs on demand.

 ## Usage:
 ### Setup your AMQP and Graylog2